Make a No-Cook Tart Case

 You will need:

-This no-cook tart crust has just three stages.
+This no-cook tart case has just three stages.
 In a food processor, blitz the biscuits to fine crumbs.
 (If you don’t have a food processor, you can do this bit in a plastic bag with a rolling pin – a great way to get rid of any anger issues!)
 Melt the butter in a wide pan, then tip in the biscuit crumbs and stir well.
 Now press the sticky crumb mixture into a buttered 9” tart tin, working it up around the edges to give a slightly raised crust.

 To set it quickly, put the crust into the freezer, then fill with one of our delicious ideas below...